hickeng/financial/usage.md

 6. Select I found my adjusted cost basis
    * NOTE:* There is a case where Turbotax went down a different set of screens for the basis adjustment, noted in [this issue](https://github.com/hickeng/financial/issues/53#issuecomment-1975475991) with notes on workarounds discovered.
+7. This is different for ESPP vs RSU because the values are sourced from different columns in the sheet.
+Neither type should have a `0.00` value here:
-7. Enter `Adjustment (g)` value from sheet as is - TurboTax strips the negative brackets (the correct behaviour).
+   1. For ESPP - enter `Adjustment (g)` value from sheet as is - TurboTax strips the negative brackets (the correct behaviour).
+   2. For RSU - enter `1099-B basis (e)` value from the sheet as is.
 8. Continue

 ![turbotax screenshot of 1099-b entry edit basis adjustment](assets/turbotax-1099-b-entry-edit-basis-adjustment.png)